Want to Know What Elephant Conservation is Like? Take a Look For Yourself! Come & Look After Thailand’s Elephants!

 Here at Camp Thailand we are big believers in ecotourism.
-One of the biggest draws to our programme here at Camp Thailand is the opportunity to work alongside Thailand’s majestic elephants.
-We love sharing photos and videos that our campers take while they’re out here, but we feel like you’re not hearing the whole story.
+One of the biggest draws to our program here at Camp Thailand is the opportunity to work alongside Thailand’s majestic elephants at an elephant conservation project; we love sharing photos and videos that our Campers take while they’re out here, but we feel like you’re not hearing the whole story.

-We’ve all seen photos of our friends travelling, smiles from ear to ear, sat on the back of an elephant riding through the jungle.
-Or an adorable clip of a baby elephant doing tricks for a large crowd?
-Painting?
-Playing football?
-These things might look innocent on the surface.
-Without knowing what really happens, these acts are innocently done and on the surface do seem both fun and entertaining, but there’s a dark side to this type of treatment.
+We’ve all seen photos of our friends travelling, smiles from ear to ear, sat on the back of an elephant riding through the jungle, even clips of adorable baby elephants doing tricks in front of a large crowd.
+While these things might look innocent on the surface, there’s a dark side to this type of treatment.

 Almost all elephants in Thailand will have experienced some form of work within the tourist or logging trades, something which can be a pretty horrific experience for these gentle giants.
 Before any elephant is set to work it goes through a process known as ‘phajaan’ or ‘the crush’.
-This means to break a baby elephant from its spirit and it’s the traditional torture of young elephants, used to force their will to submit to humans.
-This process is a very brutal.
+This means to break a baby elephant from its spirit and it’s the traditional torture of young elephants, used to force their will to submit to humans – this process is very brutal.
 The elephants are confined, tied down, beaten, starved, poked and tortured until its spirit breaks.

 Here at Camp Thailand we are dedicated to helping these incredible animals and re-educating unsuspecting tourists about elephant welfare.
-This is why we work with some of the best people in elephant conservation in Thailand.
+This is why we work with arguably the best elephant conservation projects in Thailand.

 Thank you for taking the time to read.